Ziglag/Ziglag/README.md

 ### 👨‍💻 About Me:

 My name is George.
-C++ Game Developer
+C++ Software and Game Developer

 - I program in C/C++
-- I have experience writing libraries, graphics programs and games
+- I have experience writing libraries, graphics programs, highload applications and games
 - In my free time I like to read books and sometimes play computer games

 ----